JavaScript is required to use this site. Please enable JavaScript in your browser settings.

 Halloween Tutorial: How to do Vertex-Centric Iteration (Pregel) with Gelly

-At the 2nd International ScaDS Summer school on Big Data we offered a couple of workshops with the aim to provide an introduction into the three Big Data technologies MongoDB, Flink and Gelly.
+At the 2nd International ScaDS Summer School on Big Data we offered a couple of workshops with the aim to provide an introduction into the three Big Data technologies MongoDB, Flink and Gelly.
 This post is an extension of the Gelly tutorial to demonstrate the new feature of Gelly: the Vertex-Centric Iteration or Pregel Iteration.
 Find out which child is getting the largest amount of candies in our Halloween-Special of Trick-or-treat…

 Introduction